Decreasing of Solar Panels

 • Surge arrestors

-• Batteries and other storage devices for energy
+• Batteries and other devices for energy storage

-This bonus is not just for solar-powered equipment, but includes sales and taxes.
-This bonus also applies to installation costs, and indirect costs (as as long as you show them).
-There are various tax incentives{ available|| that are available} for solar panels across various states.
-Some states, like [region], offer more incentives than others.
+This bonus is not only for solar-powered equipment, but includes sales and taxes.
+The bonus is also applicable to installation costs, and indirect costs (as as you are able to prove they are not).
+There are various tax incentives{ available|| that are available} for solar panels across different states.
+Some states, like [region], provide higher incentives than others.

 • Buildings